CUE in Perses#

 }

-• The file must be named migrate.cue.
+- The file must be named

-• You can access the different fields via the #target.field.subfield syntax.
-To find the list of available fields, refer to the Grafana data model for the targets (from Grafana repo, or by inspecting the JSON of the dashboard on the Grafana UI).
+migrate.cue. #targetis the reference used by Perses to inject the Grafana target objects to migrate.
+You can access the different fields via the#target.field.subfieldsyntax.
+To find the list of available fields, refer to the Grafana data model for the targets (from Grafana repo, or by inspecting the JSON of the dashboard on the Grafana UI).- The logic consists of field assignments, using the content of

-• The body consists of field assignments, using the content of #target.
+#target.
 The end result must match the model of the considered Perses query plugin.

 Warning